RML's Response to Commonly Asked Questions

 We have a long-term plan for the site including relandscaping, enhancing biodiversity and exploring opportunities for green energy production.
 We are committed to working with the local community to ensure that we are good neighbours and responsible custodians of the site now and for future generations.

 RML must consider the ever-changing landscape of waste and waste management, it is inevitable that further legislation will come into force to prohibit increasing numbers of items from landfill; this being the case, alternative treatment and disposal methods will have to be found.
 Plans are still being considered for how this will impact Withyhedge and the development of the site (not necessarily the expansion of the site) but this is very much in its infancy and, of course, subject to consultation with the Regulator, the Local Authority, and other stakeholders.
-To that end, it is not appropriate for us to comment on the specifics at this time.

 Waste deposited in landfill [generally] is in decline, but so are the number of landfill facilities, meaning that it will be difficult to ‘see’ a reduction in incoming waste in the short-term.
 Not just at Withyhedge, but at all landfill sites.
 Landfills are a valuable [and required] resource and will be required to remain operational for some time to come.